Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Warning System Experiments

-In Figure~\ref{fig: ml_baselines} we baseline against various machine learning classifiers: a random forest (RF), support vector machine (SVM), and neural network (NN).
-For each, we also fit with a class balancing variant, weighting the total loss contribution from unsafe and safe samples equally.
+As baselines in Figure~\ref{fig: ml_baselines}, we use a random forest (RF), support vector machine (SVM), and neural network (NN), each with/without class balancing (which equally weights the total loss contribution from unsafe and safe samples).
 We fit on the entire data and plot an `x' at the point $x = \Pr(\mbox{no warning} \mid \mbox{ unsafe})$, $y = \Pr(\mbox{no warning} \mid \mbox{ safe})$.
-Note that these standard techniques do not allow us to control for the miss rate, $\epsilon$, so only one `x' appears per method.
-To better compare with our nearest neighbor method, we also calibrated each of these baselines using split conformal prediction, reserving $10$ unsafe trajectories from the $25$ for prediction, and plot the ROC-like curves as a function of $\epsilon$ in Fig.~\ref{fig: ml_baselines}.
-Across the $\epsilon$ range our unsafe-safe nearest neighbor conformal approach outperforms all but the random forest with class-balancing which performs similarly.
-In contrast with this method, we avoid the need for hyperparameter tuning, are able to use all $N = 25$ error states (not just a held-out $10$) in conformal prediction yielding better guarantees, \footnote{Larger $N$ reduces the minimum miss rate $1/(N+1)$, the over-coverage bounds, and the coverage fluctuation over error set draws.} and can easily describe the learned SUS region geometrically (which we later exploit for policy modification).
-Of course, our method will not always outperform these standard and powerful machine learning alternatives.
-Rather, we propose nearest neighbor conformal prediction as a simple, interpretable, and data-efficient approach that provides theoretical guarantees without hyperparameter tuning or separate calibration data.
-More baseline implementation details are in the Appendix.
+These standard techniques do not allow us to control for the miss rate, $\epsilon$, so only one `x' appears per method.
+To better compare with our method, we also calibrated each baseline using split conformal prediction (see Section~\ref{sec: cp_overview}), using $10$ unsafe trajectories to calibrate the alert threshold and the remaining $15$ for model fitting.~\footnote{We reserve, in particular, $N = 10$ unsafe samples to achieve sufficient resolution for the resulting conformal bounds: $k/(N+1), k = 1, .., N$.} Unlike our method, full conformal prediction with these baselines is not closed-form and is thus intractable, requiring $N+1$ model fits for each new query state.
+For method comparison, we plot ROC-like curves as a function of $\epsilon$ in Figure~\ref{fig: ml_baselines}.
+Across $\epsilon$, our nearest neighbor conformal approach outperforms all but the random forest with class-balancing, which performs similarly.

+Despite similar performance, our approach has some interpretability and theoretical benefits compared with the random forest in this limited data setting.
+Our approach avoids parameter tuning (e.g., random forest tree depth) and provides an explicit geometric description for the learned SUS region (which we later exploit for policy modification).
+From a theoretical perspective, conformal prediction is performed in our method using all $N = 25$ error states, reusing the same data for classification and calibration.
+In contrast, for the random forest, we must reserve a held-out calibration set of smaller size $N = 10$ for conformal prediction.
+While conformal prediction guarantees average coverage at least $1 - \epsilon$, increasing $N$ reduces the minimum enforceable miss rate $\epsilon = 1/(N+1)$, reduces overcoverage bounds (Theorems~\ref{thm: overcoverage_sym},~\ref{thm: overcoverage_asym}), and shifts the coverage distribution closer to $1 - \epsilon$ (see Figure~\ref{fig: hist_cov}).

+Of course, nearest neighbor conformal prediction will not always outperform standard and powerful machine learning alternatives.
+Rather, we propose it as a simple, interpretable, and data-efficient approach that provides theoretical guarantees without parameter tuning or separate calibration data.